 The RCDTC was formed in 1987 as a legal subdivision of the State of California, governed by Division Nine of the Public Resources Code, to conserve natural resources within its borders.
 The District is wholly funded by grants, donations, and contracts.
 It receives no general tax revenues.

-Leadership and governance of the RCDTC's five-member volunteer Board of Directors appointed by the Tehama County Board of Supervisors.
+Leadership and governance of the RCDTC's seven-member volunteer Board of Directors appointed by the Tehama County Board of Supervisors.
 The Board of Directors is made up of local landowners with a diverse background and interests yet share their practice real-world experience in support of the RCDTC's mission.
 The roles of the Directors are to establish priorities and guidelines and oversee general operations.
 If you are interested in serving on the Board or serve as an Associate Direct, please contact our District Manager for more information.
 Day-to-day management of the RCDTC is conducted by a District Manager and the work of the RCDTC is performed by staff who all share a passion for conservation.
 See Board & Staff page for more information.

 In 2018, the RCDTC received the District of the Year Award from the California Association of Resource Conservation Districts (CARCD).
 This award is given to an RCD that is relevant, excellent, and visible in its community.
 We were honored to receive the award and have kept these principles at the forefront of our work.
 The RCDTC remains relevant by addressing multiple resource concerns in our community including water management, wildfire prevention, wildlife habitat restoration, carbon sequestration as well as soil and energy conservation and educational outreach.
 The RCDTC prides itself on excellence through its outstanding financial and operational management as well as project administration.
 The RCD maintains visibility through extensive community engagement.
 The 1,300 individuals reached annually through the RCDTC's outreach programs speak to our commitment to public education.
 Staff participation on a variety of county committees keeps the RCDTC connected with local decision-makers.
 Staff also attend or host multiple community events and meetings to connect with various segments of the community.